COVID-19

 What to do to reduce your risk of contracting COVID-19

 • First and foremost, get vaccinated, as it is the most effective way to protect yourself and others.
 Vaccination information and clinic locations can be found on the Province of Manitoba's COVID-19 Vaccine page.
-Everyone six months old or older at the time of their appointment are eligible.

 • Practice good hand hygiene, which includes regular hand-washing with soap and warm water for at least 15 seconds or using an an alcohol-based hand sanitizer if your hands are not visibly dirty.
 It is especially important to clean your hands after coughing or sneezing, before preparing food, before eating, after using the washroom, and when hands are visibly dirty.